vt-elixir/ja_serializer/README.md

   key_format: {:custom, MyStringModule, :camelize}
 ```

+If you've already compliled your code, be sure to run `mix deps.clean ja_serializer && mix deps.get`

 ## Custom Attribute Value Formatters

 When serializing attribute values more complex than string, numbers, atoms or